Kunstmaan/KunstmaanBundlesCMS/src/Kunstmaan/MediaBundle/README.md

 Installation instructions
 -------------------------
-Installation is straightforward, add the following lines to your deps file:
+Installation is straightforward, add the following lines to your deps file and running vendors install.

 ```
 [KunstmaanMediaBundle]